lauraturk/react-interview-public/README.md

 Feature choices

 1. Make the form validate input: must have a name and a non-default color.
 Disable the submit button.
-1. Make it so the "reset" button on the form does not have the same styling as the submit button.
+1. Add a "reset" button on the form which has different styling than the submit button.
-1. Refactor the voting system.
-What would you do to make this look more beautiful and to make the code cleaner?
-1. Add a mirage infrastructure and use Ember Data instead of an array.
+1. Write tests